aedandan/distributed-sugarscape/DISTRIBUTED-README.md

 Where the number of seeds per decision model is number specified in the Sugarscape config.json file.
 These must match in order to produce accurate timing data for the program.

+If there are issues with Work Queue commands not getting recognized, please confirm that cctools was installed correctly and that the env is set to "cctools-env".

 Alternatively, confirm that the number of seeds specified in the Sugarscape config.json file is 50 and simply run the "make distributed_data" command specified above.

 Makefile Options: